Traditional load estimation

 How many concurrent users can a web server handle?

-If you know how many concurrent users a web server can handle, and the average transaction time or visit duration, from the first page in your transaction flow to the order confirmation page, you can convert this into a Queue Rate by dividing the number of users by the duration, like this:
+If you know how many concurrent users a web server handles, and the average transaction time or visit duration, from the first page in your transaction flow to the order confirmation page, you can convert this into a Queue Rate using Little's Law by dividing the number of users by the duration, like this:

 Queue rate = Concurrent users / Transaction time